AveYo/LeanAndMean/README.md

 ToggleDefender - without it re-enabling itself at the worst moment
 ---
 *supports Windows 7 - Windows 10 - Windows 11 release - Windows 11 dev*
+February 14: Tamper Protection finally reliable - this script and more pesky stuff have been ignoring it just fine for 3 freaking years, about time!
+So now it won't work unless you disable Tamper Protection manually from GUI - which **I strongly advise against**!

 #### [ToggleDefender.bat](ToggleDefender.bat) or [ToggleDefender.ps1](ToggleDefender.ps1) or copy-paste code in powershell console  - updated 2022.01.15
 ```bat